flintlib/flint/doc/source/fmpz_poly.rst

 Introduction
 ------------

-The `fmpz_poly_t` data type represents elements of `\Z[x]`.
-The `fmpz_poly` module provides routines for memory management, basic arithmetic, and conversions from or to other types.
+The :type:`fmpz_poly_t` data type represents elements of `\mathbb{Z}[x]`.
+The :type:`fmpz_poly` module provides routines for memory management, basic arithmetic, and conversions from or to other types.

-Each coefficient of an `fmpz_poly_t` is an integer of the FLINT `fmpz_t` type.
+Each coefficient of an :type:`fmpz_poly_t` is an integer of the FLINT :type:`fmpz_t` type.
 There are two advantages of this model.
-Firstly, the `fmpz_t` type is memory managed, so the user can manipulate individual coefficients of a polynomial without having to deal with tedious memory management.
-Secondly, a coefficient of an `fmpz_poly_t` can be changed without changing the size of any of the other coefficients.
+Firstly, the :type:`fmpz_t` type is memory managed, so the user can manipulate individual coefficients of a polynomial without having to deal with tedious memory management.
+Secondly, a coefficient of an :type:`fmpz_poly_t` can be changed without changing the size of any of the other coefficients.

 Unless otherwise specified, all functions in this section permit aliasing between their input arguments and between their input and